bsc-wdc/HP2C-DT/README.md

 - `label`, the name of the edge.
 - `comms`, where the user can define communication methods that can be later used by each device separatelly.
 Each method has a name (the key of the JSON object) and, within the object, a `protocol` (currently we only have `udp` and `tcp`), and how `sensors` and `actuators` will be handled.
 For each one, specify an IP or IPs (it can also be a list of IPs), and the port.
 These ports must be unique for every node.
 - `geo-data`, which includes the `position` (`x` and `y` coordinates) and `connections` (a list of edge labels).
+- `window-size`, which allows us to specify the size of the windows for all devices (this can be overridden for individual devices, as explained below).
+These windows help reduce communication load by enabling devices to store multiple values locally.
+Aggregates (described later) can then be performed on the stored data.

 #### Devices